Program Overview

 Museum boxes motivate students while supporting them with teacher-tested methods.

-Work with first graders to explore life as a meteorologist and read biographies of Lewis, Clark and Sacagawea; help fourth graders follow Native American peoples across time; or show kindergartners how to discover animal families.
-Teachers can present a panorama of Freedom Fighters to third graders, show second graders how to build simple machines and examine Civil War artifacts with fifth graders.
+Work with first graders to explore life as a meteorologist and read biographies of Lewis, Clark and Sacagawea; help third graders follow Native American peoples across time; or show kindergartners how to discover animal families.
+Teachers can present a panorama of Civil War perspectives to fourth graders, show second graders how to test the forces of gravity and friction, and examine World War II artifacts with fifth graders.

-Each museum box reflects Common Core Georgia Performance Standards, emphasizing cross-curricular activities and utilizing primary sources.
+Each museum box reflects Georgia Standards of Excellence, emphasizing cross-curricular activities and utilizing primary sources.
 Lesson plans and teacher guides incorporate best-practice instructional strategies and give educators the option of choosing plans for a day of activities or a week!

 Museum in a Box trunks are available now to K-5 classrooms throughout Georgia.